KIPAC/BootCamp/docs/macos_setup.md

 [Documentation](https://xkcd.com/1597)

-Running the following command in a terminal window will setup git and use it to "clone" this BootCamp.
-The lines that start with '#' are comments.
+Running the following command in a terminal window will setup git and use it to "clone" this BootCamp:

     # Install xcode and git if you have not already done so
     xcode-select --install
     # "Clone" this repository into a directory called "BootCamp"
 	git clone https://github.com/KIPAC/BootCamp.git

+(The lines that start with '#' are comments.)

 ### Anaconda or Miniconda and Jupyter Notebooks

 conda is a combination of python and a software package management system.
 You can either install the full anaconda package or your can install miniconda, a minimal installer that bootstraps itself and only installs the package you need.

+Note that the full anaconda distribution comes with a lot of tutorials and extra things, so you might want to install that version.

 #### Anaconda